 During the second year, students are provided the opportunity to develop their clinical skills and expand their knowledge by participating in supervised clinical practice experiences (SCPE) under the supervision of medical professionals such as physician assistants and physicians.
 To provide students with a broad range of clinical experience, the program utilizes numerous hospitals, primary care centers, and free standing clinical settings within the State of Florida.

 Upon graduation, PAs take a national certification examination developed by the National Commission on Certification of Physician Assistants (NCCPA).
 To maintain their national certification, PAs must complete 100 hours of continuing medical education credits every two years and sit for a recertification exam every ten years.
 Graduation from an accredited physician assistant program and successful completion of the national certifying exam are required to obtain state licensure and the privilege to practice medicine with the collaboration of a physician.

 Get details about program accreditation and student pass rates.

-The Associate of Science degree in Physician Assistant (PA) has been discontinued.
+The Associate of Science degree in Physician Assistant (PA) will be discontinued.
 Miami Dade College has instituted a new degree track to replace the previous pathway.
-The NEW degree track will now be the attainment of an AS degree in Health Services Management (60 credits) which will allow students to enroll in a PA option to pursue the Bachelor of Applied Sciences in Health Sciences with an Option in Physician Assistant Studies.
+The NEW degree track will now be the attainment of an AS degree in Health Services (60 credits) which will allow students to enroll in a PA option to pursue the Bachelor of Applied Sciences in Health Sciences with an Option in Physician Assistant Studies.